Max Velocity Sprinting:

 What’s Inside?

-This thesis compiles and simplifies 43 key research studies on max-velocity sprinting into clear, coach-friendly insights.
-No filler, no jargon—just the science you need to understand elite sprint performance.
+This thesis compiles and simplifies 43 key research studies on max-velocity sprinting into clear, directly applicable coaching insights.

 Key Topics Covered: